borntofrappe/fullstack-d3/README.md

 ### Delaunay

 As suggested in the book, mouse interaction can be improved with Delaunay's triangulation.
-The logic is fundamentally the same as in the previous chapter: include a series of `<path>` elements above the map and attach the mouse event to said shapes.
+The logic is fundamentally the same as in the interactions chapter: include a series of `<path>` elements above the map and attach the mouse event to said shapes.

 ```js
 bounds